iiRyan/Massenger/README.md

-# Massenger
+# Messenger

-Massenger is a RESTful API service built using Java with JAX-RS to manage messages, comments and profiles.
+Messenger is a RESTful API service built using Java with JAX-RS to manage messages, comments, and profiles.
 This project was developed to apply my knowledge of Java EE, JAX-RS, and integration with IBM Cloud services such as Cloudant.

 ---